Sunday, June 24, 2012

 These days, I find it a struggle to drag myself outside for a run.
 I know this isn't just a phase but a confirmation that I am ready to shift my priorities on where I spend my time and exert energy.
 I won't be detailing it here but what I can tell you is that part of it involves some changes on my weekly routine.

-I'll be spending more time devoting it to my neglected passions - reading and writing (definitely more writing).
-While those are enriching activities, I can't just forego intense physical activity so I'd still be hiking monthly and in between hikes, go out for long walks to clear my head.
+I'll be spending more time devoting it to my neglected passions - reading and writing.
+While those are enriching activities, I just can't forego intense physical activity so I'd still be hiking monthly and in between hikes, go out for long walks to clear my head.

 Fortunately, I don't have to travel far to escape from the buzz of the city.
-A few minutes away from home is my new refuge - the urban trail from Mandaluyong to Makati which I've been exploring for months now.
-Well, it's not really a trail.
-I just duck into alleys and find my way around.
-Haha.
-I was able to take time this morning to walk around and take some photos with my phone. :)
+A few minutes away from home is my new refuge - the urban trail from Mandaluyong to Makati which I've been exploring for months now every morning when I'm in the mood to sweat.
+I wander around and duck into alleys starting from the area near Boni.
+Avenue towards the bridge over Pasig river then to Rockwell Center and finally to Burgos Street which dazzles at night with flashing lights from the countless bars around it.

 Trivia #1 : Did you know that there are still fishes swimming at the Pasig River?
 In the photo below, the black specks in the water are the crowd of fishes.
 This sight never fails to amuse me because I had this ignorant misconception that the water in Pasig River is too dirty for any biological organism apart from bacteria to survive in it.
 (Back in 2008, huge fishes called "Imelda" were found swimming at the Pasig River and were featured on GMA News.
 Watch it here.)